 I have lists and lists of places that have produced the mushrooms I’m looking for, and lists of places that might produce, many of which I’m sure I’ll never even get to.
 There are many hundreds of places.
 And I’m always adding to those lists.

 The color of a place is something I really look for.
 The color of a place can be a powerful indicator of a likely habitat for a particular type of mushroom.
+And by that I mean the sort of blur of color you’ll find in any given patch of woods based on the light, the trees and the undergrowth.
 I can be in my car, blowing through a stretch of unfamiliar forest on my way someplace, and I’ll catch a glimpse of a color and I’ll make a note to come back in the season to check it.

 Different types of mushrooms grow in different types of places.
 Hen of the woods grow at the base of oak trees.
 Black trumpet mushrooms grow in mixed forest, in wetter, mossy places.
 Porcini like open, grassy places populated by big oaks with plenty of space between them.
 Matsutake seem to like disturbed areas like deer paths, on steep slopes of spruce or pine.
 When you first start out looking for mushrooms, you know nothing.
 As you gain some experience, you develop checklists – “OK this mushroom seems to like to grow in this kind of forest with these kinds of trees in this kind of weather.”